If you are more than 15 minutes late for registration, you may be denied entry to the examination.

 The MCC will not investigate exam day incidents reported more than seven days after your scheduled exam.
 Candidates who do not report incidents within the seven-day timeframe will not be eligible to request a reconsideration after results have been released.

 One small notebook that you may use for writing notes while taking the examination will be provided.
 Use the space wisely in this notebook.
 No additional notebooks will be provided, and no pages can be added.
 The notes in the notebook will not be scored.
-Your ID label is attached to the notebook cover.
+Your barcode label sheet is attached to the notebook.
 This notebook must be returned intact at sign-out.
 No pages or parts can be torn or ripped out.
+The unused barcode labels and the backing sheet must be returned at sign-out.

 The instructions for each station are posted next to the door and are available inside each room.
 The instructions provide the patient’s name and age, the setting (family practice clinic or emergency department), and the type of station.
 The presenting problem, vital signs, test results and/or elements of the family history may be provided.
 You can take notes while waiting to enter a station.